snowflakedb/native-apps-templates/spcs-basic/README.md

 ## Launch the application

-Once all services and pools are created, you are able to launch the app by clicking on the `Launch App` button.
+Once all services and pools are created, you will be able to launch the app by clicking on the `Launch App` button.
 A new window will be displayed with the URL provided by the `Service` and `Endpoint` defined in the `default_web_endpoint` in the [manifest.yml](app/manifest.yml).

 ## Test out the echo service